Me-AU/data-eng-tasks/Task3_Feature_Engineering/documentation/README.md

 ### Create a Virtual Environment:

-Open a terminal and navigate to the Task3 directory.
+Open a terminal and navigate to the root repo directory.
 Then, run the following command:

 ```shell
 python -m venv venv